MOS-Bench: Benchmarking Generalization Abilities of Subjective Speech Quality Assessment Models: Description of MOS-Bench

 \subsection{General description}

-Table~\ref{tab:mos-bench} summarizes the MOS-Bench collection presented in this work.
-It contains the test partition, which consists of twelve datasets, and also the train and dev partition, which consists of seven datasets.
-All datasets included in MOS-Bench are publicly available and can be easily accessed.
-The listening test protocol in each dataset was an MOS test with scores ranging from 1 to 5.
-For datasets with an official train/dev/test split, the test set is included in the test partition, and serves as the datasets in the in-domain experiments.
-For datasets that only provided a train set, we split it into a train/dev set with a 9:1 ratio.
-Finally, we also included several datasets that are not seen during training, which are essentially test sets from the past VMCs.
+The MOS-Bench collection contains two parts: the 8 training and development sets, as summarized in Table~\ref{tab:mos-bench-train}, and the 17 test sets, as summarized in Table~\ref{tab:mos-bench-test}.
+All datasets included in MOS-Bench are publicly available and can be easily accessed using the SHEET toolkit \cite{sheet}.
+The listening test protocol in each dataset was a MOS test with scores ranging from 1 to 5.
+Although most datasets come with a train/dev/test split, for those without an official split, we randomly divided them into a train/dev set with a 9:1 ratio.

 The MOS-Bench demonstrates a diverse collection of datasets with different properties.
-First, the domains covered in MOS-Bench span from synthetic audio including TTS, VC, SVS, SVC, and enhanced speech, to speech that underwent a variety of distortions, including artificially added and real noise, reverberation, VoIP, transmission, and replay.
-In terms of languages, MOS-Bench covers six languages in total: English, Chinese, Taiwanese Mandarin, Japanese, French, and German.
-MOS-Bench also covers a wide range of sampling frequencies, going from 8000 Hz to 48000 Hz.
-Also, some training datasets provide listener-wise scores, allowing for listener modeling techniques.
+In this paper, we roughly divide speech into two types: \begin{itemize} \item \textbf{Synthetic speech}: speech generated by, but not limited to, TTS, VC, SVS, and SVC systems \item \textbf{Distorted speech}: speech that underwent various distortions, including artificially added and real noise, reverberation, voice-over-IP (VoIP), codec, and replay \end{itemize} The main difference is that for the distorted speech, there exists a ground truth to be compared with, typically the speech before undergoing the distortion.
+The synthetic speech, on the other hand, often does not come with a clear ground truth owing to the one-to-many problem in speech synthesis.
+In addition, MOS-Bench covers a broad spectrum of languages: English, Chinese, Japanese, French, Spanish, Dutch, and Brazilian-Portuguese.
+MOS-Bench also covers a wide range of sampling frequencies, ranging from 8 kHz to 48 kHz.

-In the following subsection, we briefly describe the properties of each dataset.
-For details, please refer to the respective original papers.